Mode of Attendance: Full-time

 This information describes the Politics component of a two-subject degree.
 Students taking Joint Honours with a language that involves three course units are required to take Introduction to Comparative Politics in their first year.
 These students are required to take Introduction to Political Theory OR Introduction to Political Analysis subsequently.

-- Students may take a minimum of FIVE courses in Politics to qualify for a joint degree.
+- Students may take a minimum of FIVE units in Politics to qualify for a joint degree.

 - Students may take no more than TWO units as 'open options'.

 ONE of the following DISCIPLINARY units: